« PTB Loves Mario | Main | Weekly Poll: Finished Complete 100% »

 History Repeats Itself With Super Mario Galaxy

 Super Mario Galaxy Bros.
-3 I'm sixty-five stars into Nintendo's new Super Mario Galaxy and as I've made my way through the universe I've noticed a number of familiar elements.
-While that is to be expected (and enjoyed), it seems that most of these elements are from Super Mario Bros.
-3. Some such things are obvious (such as familiar overworld music turning up after fifteen years of absence) while other things are more subtle.
+3 I'm sixty-five stars into Nintendo's glorious new Super Mario Galaxy and as I've made my way through the universe, I've noticed a number of familiar elements.
+While that is to be expected (and certainly enjoyed), it seems that most of these elements are from the classic 1990 Nintendo Entertainment System adventure that is Super Mario Bros.
+3. Some of these things are obvious (such as familiar overworld music turning up after fifteen years of absence) while other things are more subtle and would appeal only to the long-time Super Mario fan.
 Consider these specific elements that both Super Mario Galaxy and Super Mario Bros.
-3 share (be warned, here come the spoilers):
+3 share (be warned, for here come the spoilers):

 • Mario's power-ups come in the form of various "suits": For instance, SMB3 features Hammer Bros. suits and frog suits, while Galaxy spotlights Boos and bees.